-Serving on the Board since 2016, Mr. Philip Orsino is a Corporate Director and the former President and Chief Executive Officer (CEO) of Jeld-Wen Inc. (2011 – 2014), a global integrated manufacturer of building products.
-In addition, Mr. Orsino is the President and CEO of Brightwaters Solutions Inc. which provides consulting and advisory service.
+Serving on the Board since 2016, Mr. Philip Orsino is a Corporate Director and the former President and Chief Executive Officer (CEO) of Jeld-Wen Inc. (2011-2014), a global integrated manufacturer of building products.
+In addition, Mr. Orsino is the President and CEO of Brightwaters Strategic Solutions Inc. which provides consulting and advisory services.

-Mr. Orsino is a Director of the Bank of Montreal and Chairs the Audit and Conduct Review Committee.
-He is also a Director of the Minto Group and Chair of the Audit Committee.
+Mr. Orsino is a former Director of the Bank of Montreal and former Chair of the Audit and Conduct Review Committee.
+He is currently the Chairman of Renin Corp and Chairman of Tru Tech Inc. He is also a Director of the Minto Group and Chair of the Audit Committee.

 From 1984 until 2005, Mr. Orsino was the President and CEO of Masonite International Corporation, a worldwide leader in the manufacturing and distribution of doors and components.

 Mr. Orsino was formerly the Chairman of the Board of Trustees of the University Health Network.
-He is responsible for the establishment of the Philip S. Orsino Hematology Centre and Chair in Leukemia Research.
-He is an Honorary Trustee.
+He is responsible for the establishment of the Philip S. Orsino Hematology Centre and the Philip S. Orsino Chair in Leukemia Research.
+He is an Honorary Trustee of UHN.